 Let's take a look at some of the main differences between these two types of structures:

 - A manager-managed LLC allows for 3rd party management.

 - A manager-managed LLC can have passive investors.
 This can be helpful for those members that do not wish to participate but want to contribute monetarily.

 - In member-managed LLCs, all owners have control based on how much they own.
 This would require members to participate a lot more, and not all investors have the time to do this.

 Let's say you have 20 members invested in real estate.
 A manager-managed LLC would allow you to give decision-making powers to a manager rather than forcing all 20 to sign off on every decision.

 Forming a company as an LLC gives you a variety of decisions to make.
-For instance, after deciding to form as an LLC, you need to decide how you wish to manage your business.
-This is necessary in order to draft the LLC operating agreement.
+For instance, after deciding to form an LLC, you need to decide how you wish to manage your business.
+This is necessary to draft the LLC operating agreement.
 In some operating agreements, LLCs decide to have all members participate in the daily operations of the business.
-In other LLCs, the operating agreement designates employee managers to run the day to day operations and tasks.
+In other LLCs, the operating agreement designates employee managers to run the day-to-day management operations and tasks.

 Whatever choice you make in running your LLC, you will need to draft an LLC operating agreement that clearly establishes responsibilities.
 One mistake could impact the members (owners), and change who has management control, and what rights each member retains.